flyflyinit/cce-rds-dds/README.md

 - RDS (MySQL) Database: Set up and configure an RDS MySQL database for your application.
 - DDS (MongoDB) Database: Create and configure a DDS MongoDB database for your application.
 - CCE Cluster: You should have a Container Cloud Engine (CCE) Cluster provisioned and accessible.
-- SWR Organization: Ensure that you have access to the SWR (ServiceWare Registry) organization for container image storage.
+- SWR Organization: Ensure that you have access to the SWR organization for container image storage.

 ### Setup Php environment variables
 Update environment variables with your MySQL and MongoDB credentials, on index.php